Giuliani ‘disappointed’ in Bolton amid claim he told aide to alert lawyer to Ukraine probe

 Hill said Bolton had previously called Giuliani a “hand grenade who’s going to blow everyone up.”

-The dramatic testimony gave an insight into how divisive Giuliani and others’ efforts to investigate activity, particularly that of former Vice President Joe Biden and his son Hunter in Ukraine, was inside the White House.
+The dramatic testimony demonstrated how Giuliani and others’ efforts to investigate activity in Ukraine, particularly that of former Vice President Joe Biden and his son Hunter, has split the White House.

 House Democrats launched an impeachment inquiry last month after the emergence of a whistleblower complaint that alerted officials to a July 25 phone call between President Trump and Ukrainian President Volodymyr Zelensky.
 In that call, of which the transcript was later released by the White House, Trump urges Zelensky to “look into” Biden’s family’s conduct and allegations of Ukrainian interference in the 2016 election.